sehlen-bsi/botan-docs/docs/testspec/src/16_tls.rst

    -  ECDHE_PSK_WITH_AES_128_CBC_SHA256
    -  DHE_PSK_WITH_AES_128_CBC_SHA

--  If a house curve is defined: TLS handshake using a custom curve (in this case, secp112r1) with the following cipher suites (for TLS 1.2, DTLS 1.2):
+-  TLS handshake using an application-specific custom curve (in this case, numsp256d1) with the following cipher suites (for TLS 1.2, DTLS 1.2):

    -  ECDHE_ECDSA_WITH_AES_256_GCM_SHA256

+   This test is disabled in Botan 3.12.0, since the TLS 1.2 server implementation currently cannot negotiate application-specific group codes (GH #5550).

 TLS Policy Verification
 -----------------------